Frequently Asked Questions

 *Unit 9: Formal Critique and Response to Literature

-*Units 8 and 9 are introduced for students who have already received a year of IEW writing instruction, or when they are age-appropriate (age 9+).
+*Units 8 and 9 are introduced for learners who have already received a year of IEW writing instruction, or when they are appropriate.

-Each year you or your learner will go through this sequence.
+The learner will go through this sequence each year they work through and IEW writing course.
 Most learners benefit from receiving IEW writing instruction for 2-3 years; however, this can depend on your goals, timeline, and other factors.
-Mahy people continue IEW's writing program until grade 12.
+Many people continue IEW's writing program until grade 12.

 Contact me for a discussion about your specific situation.